jamesthurley/jamesthurley.github.io/content/full-frame-vs-aps-c.md

 +++
 title = "Full Frame vs APS-C"
-date = 2019-01-01
+date = 2019-01-14
 aliases = ["Full-Frame-vs-APS-C"]
+description = "Choosing full frame or APS-C camera sensors from the perspective of image quality and lens size."
 +++

-When choosing a new camera body, traditionally I look for something which will allow me to take the best quality photos in the greatest range of conditions.
-That has repeatedly lead me to choose full frame (FF).
-The combination of large sensors, extensive lens ecosystems and excellent body performance puts them in the sweet spot between APS-C and medium format.
+When choosing a new camera I typically look at bodies with full frame (FF) sensors.
+I see them as being a good balance of size and performance compared to APS-C and medium format.

-However, recently I’ve been placing more value on having a camera which can be with me more often, which means size and weight have become more important.
+However I’ve recently been placing more value on having a camera which can be with me more often, which means size and weight have become more important.
 I’ve considered small full frame options like the Leica Q, but ideally I still want interchangeable lenses.
+I've considered the Leica rangefinders, and have owned them in the past, but currently in my life I value autofocus.
 So I’ve been thinking about moving to APS-C.

 While considering this I realised that I didn’t fully understand the compromises I’d be making.
-The more I thought about what I thought I knew, the less it seemed to make sense.
+The more I considered what I thought I knew, the less it seemed to make sense.
 So I did some research and stumbled across an excellent essay on equivalence by Joseph James:

 [http://www.josephjamesphotography.com/equivalence/](http://www.josephjamesphotography.com/equivalence/)

-The essay really is excellent, and extremely thorough, but it is also quite long and intimidating.
+The essay is great, and extremely thorough, but it is also quite long and intimidating.
 I wanted to write an abridged version for my own benefit, focusing on the questions I needed answered.
-This is that document.

 # The Questions
 - Does Full Frame have lower noise than APS-C?